-I’m hoping to record another 20 QMDs this year, casting my net wider than just the Lake District by taking in Snowdonia, the Galloway Hills, and, if time and lockdown restrictions allow, the Brecon Beacons and the Cairngorms.
+I’m hoping to record another 20 QMDs this year, casting my net wider than just the Lake District by taking in Snowdonia, the Galloway Hills, and, if time and lockdown restrictions allow, the Brecon Beacons and the Highlands of Scotland.

 Plas y Brenin National Outdoor Centre in Wales describes the pursuit of QMDs perfectly.
 It’s ‘a quest to recreate the joy and wonder of your early days in the mountains’.
 That sense of awe when you first stood above the clouds.
 When you scrambled on to an exposed summit, grinning like a Cheshire cat.
 Or emerged from your tent to a kaleidoscopic sky in the early hours.
 Every hill walker knows that feeling and I can’t wait to recreate it time and time again.